speakworldlanguages/birdildahakonus/text_files_for_reading/readme.md

-﻿This directory is for the webm files that will teach how to read.
+﻿This directory is for image files that will teach the user how to read.